A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 • When I took it out of the box, I gasped at how beautiful this harness is.
 The rose print is striking and gorgeous, with an aesthetic somewhere between “goth” and “high femme.”
 The hardware is copper-plated metal in an attractive muted gold shade.

-• The leather and suede look and feel of excellent quality.
+• The strap-on harness’s red leather and black suede look and feel of excellent quality.
 They are soft and supple and have only become more so with handling and wear.
 They also have that wonderful and inimitable leather smell that I love so much.

 • The harness is adjustable in two places: the waistband and also the two straps that sit around the butt and between the legs.
 This makes it easy to adjust it to your unique body.